stew-anderson/blog/_posts/2025-10-20-experimenting-with-ai-agents-in-my-home-network.markdown

 Taking these two examples at the opposite end of the scale, I started experimenting with [n8n](https://n8n.io/) as the platform, deploying it containerised within my network.
 The speed that I was able to create a workflow that connected and did as I asked was pretty astonishing. $5 credit added to my OpenAI account and we were off :rocket:.

 ## The trust layer
-> But with great automation, comes great anxiety <br />– Stew Anderson, 2025
+But with great automation, comes great anxiety.

 Just as I'm not giving my son the keys to the kingdom and letting him make changes on the network, there has been a large hurdle for me to allow another entity to even look at the details of my home lab (it's a personal thing).